LighghtEeloo/underdose/Readme.md

 ### Roadmap

-- [ ] Simple git integration - a few helping hands could be useful, though we should never rewrite or wrap the whole git.
 - [ ] Automatic sync.
 Allow scheduled run for trivial tasks, but abort when anything complicated emerges.
 Useful for auto git fetch and pour when your remote drugstore updates.
 - [ ] Probe for changes during `ud sync` even without being asked to.
 It's like running `git fetch` from time to time without asking can actually save your time, but to your drips instead.
 - [ ] Symlink support.
 Treat symlink as the file it points to and keeps track of both the pointee and pointer, namely sync the file and create the symlink automatically.
-- [ ] Cascaded item under dir track.
+- [x] Cascaded item under dir track.
 Assign a dir some option and some specific files other options.
-- [ ] Pattern in paths.
+- [x] Globs in paths.
 - [ ] Hooks for pre- and post- actions.